legumeinfo/microservices/macro_synteny_paf/README.md

 The microservice can be queried via HTTP GET or [TODO] gRPC.

 The default request URL is `localhost:8080/macro-synteny-paf`.

-The following is an example HTTP GET URL
+The following is an example HTTP GET URL:

     localhost:8080/macro-synteny-paf?genome1=aradu.V14167.gnm1&chrpfx1=Aradu.A&chrdgt1=2&nchr1=10&genome2=arahy.Tifrunner.gnm1&chrpfx2=Arahy.&chrdgt2=2&nchr2=20&matched=10&intermediate=5&mask=20

 where

-genome[1|2]: genome name (1 for query genome, 2 for target genome) chrpfx[1|2]: prefix of its chromosome names chrdgt[1|2]: number of digits for the chromosome number (in order to automatically pad with leading zeros when necessary) nchr[1|2]: number of chromosomes
+    genome[1|2]: genome name (1 for query genome, 2 for target genome) chrpfx[1|2]: prefix of its chromosome names
+    chrdgt[1|2]: number of digits for the chromosome number (in order to automatically pad with leading zeros when necessary) nchr[1|2]: number of chromosomes
       (This assumes that the full-yuck chromosome name is <genome>.<chrpfx><chromosome_number>, e.g. aradu.V14167.gnm1.Aradu.A05)
     matched: minimum number of matching annotations in a block
     intermediate: maximum number of intermediate genes between any two matches in a block
     mask: (optional)

 See the `macrosyntenypaf.proto` file and its auto-generated stubs for gRPC requests.